harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ---
 ## Overview

-If you want to learn programming, configuring a development environment on Windows can be a confusing barrier to entry.
-In this tutorial, I offer a straightforward way to install all the tools needed to begin working with server side JavaScript using NodeJS.
+If you want to learn programming, get set up can be a confusing barrier to entry.
+In this tutorial, I offer a straightforward way to install all the tools you will need to start working with NodeJS on Windows 10.

-**Note**: When a command should produce an output of a certain type, you will see `command` → `output`.
+**Note**: When a simple command should produce an output of a certain type, you will see `command` → `output`.

 ## Install Chocolatey: the Windows Package Manager